By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 Imagine a dark mulberry or a clumpy chocolate-covered raisin, coated with a shiny finish.
 This is what a cecotrope looks like.
 This nutrient-rich waste is coated with a layer of rubbery mucus and a large mass of cecal bacteria.
 Don’t worry, and there’s no smell to it, so you should feel relieved at some point.

-Why is my rabbit’s butt covered with sticky poo? – one cause is that you may be feeding them too many sugary treats and not feeding your rabbit enough hay.
+Why is my rabbit’s butt covered with sticky poo? – One cause is that you may be feeding your rabbit too many sugary treats and not feeding your rabbit enough hay.
 Some foods may also contain hidden sugar in the form of syrups and molasses that bind the pallets together.

 As such, we suggest avoiding seed-based treats, as they are a choking hazard and are typically very unhealthy for your rabbit’s gut.